mohamedglaoui/notify_android/README.md

 1-Open the example in your Arduino IDE.

 2-
 #define WIFI_SSID ""                         ----your wifi's name
 #define WIFI_PASSWORD ""                     ----your wifi's password
 #define username ""                          -----the username wich was used on the android application
-#define password ""-----the password wich was used on the android application
+#define password ""                          -----the password wich was used on the android application
-#define title""-----the title of the notification in your phone
+#define title""                              -----the title of the notification.
-#define body "hello android i m arduino"----the body of the notification in your phone
+#define body ""                              ----the body of the notification.

 3-upload the code into your mkr1000 board